AR1985/touchless_menu_qr_code/README.md

 ***Please note this website is only a prototype example and not intended to support actual QR codes for websites, which are wiped semi-regularly***

+## Version
+V1 - MVP
+This version was put together as an initial proof of concept, without much thought to architecture.
+The architecture employs a manually configured EC2 instance, running a Flask server, and saving uploaded files to the EC2 root directory.

 ## How to Use
 1. Navigate to http://13.59.145.128
 2. Upload your menu in PDF format and logo in PNG format